-Bestselling lean executive coach Michael Ballé, explains why management needs to look beyond routine and ritual to vitality when it comes to your operations.
+Bestselling lean executive coach Michael Ballé, explains why leaders needs to look beyond routine and ritual to vitality when it comes to your operations.

 Management is obsessed with… management.
 Today’s core idea of management is that the right processes will deliver the right results.
 With disciplined routines and rituals, all will be well.
 Managers are drawn to theories of the mind that hinge on habits, and how to “change” bad habits into good ones.
 Companies are structured around forecasting and budgeting cycles.
 Sure enough, if you practice the rain dance every day, some days – it rains.